Logo

 On 25 October 2016, Michelle O'Neill unveiled a document titled Health and Wellbeing 2026: Delivering Together, a ten-year plan which is based on the findings of the Bengoa Report and aims to modernise the health and social care system.

-In January 2017, when Martin McGuinness resigned as deputy First Minister in protest against the Renewable Heat Incentive scandal, and said that he would not stand in the resulting snap election, Michelle O'Neill was chosen as Sinn Fein's new "party leader in the North".
+In January 2017, when Martin McGuinness resigned as deputy First Minister in protest at the Renewable Heat Incentive scandal, and said that he would not stand in the resulting snap election, Michelle O'Neill was chosen as Sinn Fein's new "party leader in the North".

 In February 2018, Michelle O'Neill became vice president of Sinn Fein, succeeding Mary Lou McDonald, who became president following the retirement of Gerry Adams.